vieron/url-capture/README.md

 **/url2png?callback=`http://requestb.in/107nead1`&url=`http://spotify.com`**

-Specify a callback URL and we will POST to it when the image is ready.
+Specify a callback URL and url-capture will POST to it when the image is ready.

+GET returns 200 if OK or 500 if there was an error.
-It returns a JSON object with the same attrs than method above.
+POST returns a JSON object with the same attrs than method above.